-Tucked away amongst the mountains in Central Honshu, the small city of Takayama was, until relatively recently, one of Japan’s best kept secrets.
-Nowadays, however, its well-preserved quarter full of Edo-era architecture and its wealth of shrines, temples, and museums attract more and more visitors every year.
+Tucked away among the mountains in Central Honshu, the small city of Takayama was, until relatively recently, one of Japan’s best kept secrets.
+Nowadays, however, its well-preserved quarter full of Edo-era architecture and its wealth of shrines, temples, and other tourist attractions lure more and more visitors every year.

 Renowned for its beautiful townscape, Takayama certainly does paint a pretty picture with the peaceful Miyagawa River coursing its way through town.
 Due to its remote location in the mountains, the city has developed its own rich culture, distinct from the rest of Japan.
-It is famous for its two festivals, Sanno Matsuri and Yahata Matsuri.
+Among the best things to do in Takayama are exploring it’s famous two festivals, Sanno Matsuri and Yahata Matsuri.

 While it is a destination in its own right, Takayama also makes for a fantastic stop on the way to the glorious northern Japan Alps and the enticing Hida region that lies nearby.